Last Updated on May 15, 2021

-Is it Completely Broke, Or Can You Fix it?
+Is it Completely Broke, Or Can You Fix It?

 As mentioned above, the first thing people tend to do is panic and assume their stairlift has completely broken down.
 But, this isn’t always the case.
-9 times out of 10 the problem is fixable and can be checked by either yourself or a loved one.
+9 times out of 10, the problem is fixable and can be checked by either yourself or a loved one.
 There’s no need to spend money and time getting a professional round when you could fix it in a matter of minutes.
 So, what should you check?

-Is it switched on?
+Is It switched On?

 No matter how obvious it sounds, this should always be the first thing to check.
-A plug could easily have come lose or a switch could have been turned off by a passerby (person or pet!) without you noticing.
+A plug could easily have come to lose, or a switch could have been turned off by a passerby (person or pet!) without you noticing.
 Different stairlifts will work in different ways.
-Start by checking the plug socket and then look for the on switch.
+Start by checking the plug socket and then look for it on the switch.
 If yours functions differently, e.g. if it needs a key, check this too.
 If you can’t locate the main power supply, get some assistance.
 You could either ring up the supplier and ask over the phone, ask a friend to come over or retrieve the instructions manual.

 The most integral part of any stairlift is the seat you sit on.
-Occasionally, the stairlift may be in working order and it’s simply the seat that is causing the issue.
+Occasionally, the stairlift may be in working order, and it’s simply the seat that is causing the issue.
 Ensure the chair is upright and isn’t facing the wall.
 Swivel seats should be in the travelling position.
-Something could also be trapped (e.g. the seatbelt) which is causing an obstruction.
+Something could also be trapped (e.g. the seatbelt), which is causing an obstruction.

-Following on from the previous point, there may be an obstruction somewhere that is stopping the stairlift from moving.
+Following on from the previous point, there may be an obstruction somewhere stopping the stairlift from moving.
 If you’ve already checked the chair itself, take a look at the rail and see if you notice something that shouldn’t be there.
 If you notice an obstruction, get rid of it and test the stairlift again.

 - On the top of the carriage